mdawaffe/botwaffe/README.md

 botwaffe
 ========

-botwaffe receives PubSubHubbub and likes all posts on a site via the WordPress.com REST API.
+botwaffe receives PubSubHubbub pings and likes all posts on a site via the WordPress.com REST API.

 Install
 -------